 With a single processor executing a program, it’s easy to tell what’s going on and where it’s happening.
 With a CUDA device, not so much.
 There seem to be a lot of things going on at once in a lot of different places.
 CUDA organizes a parallel computation using the abstractions of threads, blocks and grids for which I provide these simple definitions:

 Thread: This is just an execution of a kernel with a given index.
-Each thread uses its index to access elements in array (see the kernel in my first CUDA program) such that the collection of all threads cooperatively processes the entire data set.
+Each thread uses its index to access elements in array (see the kernel in

 Block: This is a group of threads.
 There’s not much you can say about the execution of threads within a block – they could execute concurrently or serially and in no particular order.
 You can coordinate the threads, somewhat, using the _syncthreads() function that makes a thread stop at a certain point in the kernel until all the other threads in its block reach the same point.